 "I absolutely love it.
 Very easy to play and perfect balance.
 The tone is killer and can easily compete with my P and J basses.
 The workmanship is top notch simple yet a work of art."

 "The Shortbass sounds really clear, not too boomy with the single coil in the neck position.

 I'm really happy with this little giant." ~Tim F.

 These are happy little basses.
 The design links directly back to my first short scale basses in the late 1990s.
 Out of the back of a funky little music shop in Melrose, MA I began building original designs - some of which evolved into the Birdsong Cortobass by 2004.
 That pickup in that position was in the very first one I built and immediately there was "the voice" - as if someone had put a cup of upright in the electric soup.
 Everything else followed that - so finding it literally changed my life!
-That pickup and my signature on the headstock were on the very first and are a part of every Shortbass today, 19 years later. ~Scott
+That pickup and my signature on the headstock were on my very first builds and are a part of every Shortbass today, 20 years later.